Some time ago I had a chance to interview a great artificial intelligence researcher and Chief AI Scientist in Lindera, Arash Azhand.

 Is there any message that you want to leave our listeners with?

 I think the major message that I can give to the listeners and viewers who wonder if they should go into the AI area is that now is the best time to be here.
-I have the impression that the next one to five years, major improvements will come specifically in some kind of artificial general intelligence.
+I have the impression that in the next one to five years, major improvements will come specifically in some kind of artificial general intelligence.
 The combination of our current AI with other areas of science will lead to major improvements.

 Interesting articles and resources shared by Arash Azhand